 The English program allows you to work toward a bachelor of arts with a major in English and a minor in another subject area.
+You may also choose to pursue Honours in English.
 Grenfell's English program includes key courses that give you a strong understanding of the essential aspects of literature written in English.
-The courses span the history of literature, from the Medieval period to the present, and explore diverse topics that include courses in topics such as Shakespeare and film, modernism, women’s literatures, indigenous literature, science fiction, pride literature, creative writing, the graphic novel, literature and gaming, banned books, and critical theory, among many others.
+The courses span the history of literature, from the Medieval period to the present, and explore diverse topics that include courses in topics such as Shakespeare and film, modernism, women’s literatures, indigenous literature, science fiction, pride literature, creative writing, the graphic novel, banned books, and critical theory, among many others.
 Faculty emphasize experiential learning as an integral component of learning about literature.

 Why study English at Grenfell?

 If you love to read and write, the English program at Grenfell will expand your creativity, imagination, and critical thinking.
 There is a particular focus on experiential learning, and our instructors expose you to different worldviews through literature, allowing you to better understand the richness and diversity of the past and present.
 As an English student, you will: